mehulagg/gitlab/doc/ci/variables/README.md

 ## Predefined CI/CD variables

-GitLab CI/CD has a [default set of predefined CI/CD variables](predefined_variables.md) that you can use without any additional specification.
+GitLab CI/CD has a [default set of predefined CI/CD variables](predefined_variables.md).
-You can call issue numbers, user names, branch names, pipeline and commit IDs, and much more.
+Every time a pipeline starts, GitLab generates predefined variables for branch names, pipeline and commit IDs, and so on.

-Predefined variables are provided by GitLab for the local environment of the runner.

-GitLab reads the `.gitlab-ci.yml` file and sends the information to the runner, where the variables are exposed.
-The runner then runs the script commands.
+When a GitLab runner picks up a job, it also picks up the variables and makes them available to the environment the script runs in.

 ### Use predefined CI/CD variables

-You can choose one of the existing predefined CI/CD variables to be output by the runner.
+You can use predefined CI/CD variables in your `.gitlab-ci.yml`immediately and do not need to declare them first.

-This example shows how to output a job's stage by using the predefined variable `CI_JOB_STAGE`.
+This example shows how to output a job's stage by using the `CI_JOB_STAGE` predefined variable:

-In your `.gitlab-ci.yml` file, call the variable from your script.
-Ensure you use the correct [syntax](#syntax-of-cicd-variables-in-job-scripts).

 ```yaml
 test_variable: